altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Jerome (Major General) had 500 black knights cavalry under him.<br/>
 They advanced along the main road within the forest.<br/>
 The sun was setting in the west.<br/>
-At the head of the long marching line were——
+At the head of the long marching line were——<br/>
 Jerome on his black horse and a newly appointed knight captain besides him.<br/>
 "… Life is sure full of twists and turns."<br/>
 The knight mumbling to himself was Holger Orjes.<br/>
-Jerome sneered:
+Jerome sneered:<br/>
 "Hmmp… you want to complain about something?"<br/>
 "No no, I’m just thinking aloud.
 To think that I will one day ride alongside the heroic black knight of Belgaria and have my own subordinates."<br/>
 "I see."<br/>
 "Half a year ago, I was just a mercenary in Varden Grand Duchy, and got assigned to Fort Volks."<br/>
 Before the Beilschmidt Border Regiment seized Fort Volks, Regis captured Holger in order to obtain intelligence.<br/>
-After they seized the fort——
+After they seized the fort——<br/>
 Holger was amongst those who wishing to switch allegiance to the Belgarian Empire.
 He did so partly out of fear that he would be hung as a mercenary if he didn’t submit...<br/>
 "I will use anything that is of use, even trash."<br/>
 They didn’t question his origins at all.<br/>